 Such small typos can be difficult to spot in certain situations.
 This is the case, for example, if they're present within the VBA code of a large Sub procedure or Function procedure where you're working with several different variables.
 This may be a big problem…

-As explained by Richard Mansfield in Mastering VBA for Microsoft Office 2013, if you fail to notice these kind of typos within in the names of variables, Excel interprets the different spellings as different variables (for example, Variable_One and Variable_Ome).
+If you fail to notice these kind of typos within in the names of variables, Excel interprets the different spellings as different variables (for example, Variable_One and Variable_Ome).
 In other words, Excel creates a new variable using the misspelled name.
 This leads to having several variables even though you think you only have one and, in certain cases, may end in the macro returning the wrong result.

 However, when you misspell the name of a VBA variable while having the Option Explicit statement enabled, Excel warns you about it.
 The following image shows the error message that is displayed when I try to run the Variable_Test macro with the typo shown above.
 Notice how the Visual Basic Editor:

 - Clearly informs you that there is an undefined variable.

 - Highlights the element of the VBA code where the mistake is.